shivamduhan/leetcode/README.md

 # leetcode
-interview practice in C and Python
+interview practice in C and Python.